mozilla/skywriter/docs/releases/notes09.html.markdown

   because they required the command line.
 They have been moved to a separate (editing\_commands) plugin so that the keys are no longer bound at all in Embedded builds. (bug 547058)
+* fontsize setting was not working (bug 575375, thanks to Mark Spear for the patch)

 Upgrade Notes
 -------------